-X1.
-This is the draft liability allocation determination (LAD) for the 2014/15 Telecommunications Development Levy (TDL) year of 1 July 2014 to 30 June 2015, required by section 84 of the Telecommunications Act 2001 (Act).
-It allocates the amount each qualifying liable person (QLP) is required to pay of the total 2014/15 TDL of \$50 million.
+- X1.
+This is the draft liability allocation determination (LAD) for the 2015/16 Telecommunications Development Levy (TDL) year of 1 July 2015 to 30 June 2016, required by section 87 of the Telecommunications Act 2001 (Act).
+It allocates the amount each qualifying liable person (QLP) is required to pay of the total 2015/16 TDL of \$50 million. - X2.
+The TDL is an annual levy that the government uses to pay for telecommunications infrastructure including the relay service for the deaf and hearing-impaired, broadband for rural areas, and improvements to the 111 emergency service.